Xalior/fork-it-fuck-off-public-license/FIFOPL_0.9.md

-# The "Fork Ir or Fuck Off" Public License v0.9
+# The "Fork It or Fuck Off" Public License v0.9

 > _fork off_ (verb) - to take this freely available code, create a new
 > repository under a new name to hold it, and maintain it your fucking self